UPPS 01.04.11 - Guidelines for Use of Texas State Logos and System Statement Graphic

 materials prepared for instructional use as part of an organized university class;

-publications prepared for Athletics are exempt from the logo and tagline use procedures, but should adhere to the system statement, list of Board of Regents, and equal opportunity statement use procedures; and
+publications prepared for Athletics (exempt from the logo use procedures) should adhere to the system statement graphic use procedures; and

 university retail operations, budgeted in the Auxiliary Enterprise fund group, may display the name of the operation above the university logo rather than below it when used in advertising or in recognition of the operation’s sponsorship of an event or activity.

-The university logo and tagline are registered trademarks and must always display the federal registration mark ®.
-Use the federal registration mark ® at the end of the tagline when it appears as a graphic and is independent of the university logo.
+The university logos and tagline are registered trademarks and must always display the federal registration mark ®.
+The federal registration mark ® must be included at the end of the tagline when it appears as a graphic and is independent of the university logo.

 primary vertical; and

-Guidelines for use of the university logos are located on the University Marketing website under the Resources tab.
+Guidelines for use of the university logos are located on the University Marketing website.

-NOTE: Any variance from these depictions requires prior approval from the director of University Marketing.
+NOTE: Any variance from these logos requires prior approval from the director of University Marketing.

-The tagline, “The rising STAR of Texas” appears centered below the primary logo.
-The tagline should never be retypeset.
+The tagline, “The rising STAR of Texas,” appears centered below the Texas State University Round Rock logo.
+The tagline should never be re-typeset or deleted.

-All university publications will include the logo and tagline on:
+All university publications will include an official university logo on:

 the front or cover of printed material;